Heat your home with the the sun and lower your heating bills...

 AND WALL VENTS (Combo Kits)

-We have the best solar heater fans!
-Includes two beautiful filtered wall vent units!
-Starts, stops, speeds up and slows down according to sun's intensity!
-Nice and quiet and it always keeps the correct pressure.
+We have the BEST solar heater fans to integrate with your Solar Air Heater!
+Includes two beautiful filtered wall vent units (see below). *Starts, stops, speeds up and slows down according to sun's intensity!
+Nice and quiet and it always keeps the correct air pressure flowing into your home.

 Order now to ensure arrival by the time you get done building your solar heater after reading the guide.

-Order yours here and save $20 with our readers price!
+Order yours here and save $20 with our special price!